micked99/ICT-Wspr-complete-setup/README.md

 Slowly increased power in 4 steps
 Good WDT function of 328
 Will work at low clocks, tested down to 1Mhz on the 328
-Powersave of gps by set it at single naviagtion system
+Powersave of gps by set it to single naviagtion system  - see Gps section

 # GPS: